International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Plans Ensure Older Persons Benefit from Economic Development

 Many developing countries, particularly those that are lower-income, have a strong focus on social development and protection, often through filial support laws.
-These laws require close family members—most often, adult children—to provide financial and material support to aging relatives.
-Laws that stipulate that family members have a legal duty of care for relatives effectively largely shift the responsibility and funding for care and protection from the state to families.
+These laws require close family members—most often adult children—to provide financial and material support to aging relatives.
+Laws that stipulate that family members have a legal duty to care for relatives effectively largely shift the responsibility and funding for care and protection from the state to families.
 Filial support laws are common in developing countries, particularly in the Asia Pacific and Southeast Asia regions, as policymakers in the 1990s drew upon cultural norms of filial piety and reciprocity to fill gaps in care.
 Cambodia’s National Ageing Policy 2017–2030, for example, explicitly connects the ideas of filial piety to social development by incorporating “Raising awareness and encouraging adult offspring who are able to provide financial support … in order to fulfill their filial duties” as one of three strategies for that country’s policy social development objective.
 Cambodia’s National Ageing Policy also identifies intergenerational connection and joint family structures as a hallmark of Khmer society.
-Some Western countries or jurisdictions also incorporate filial laws into their legal systems of care.
-As of 2018, 29 U.S. states had filial support laws, although they are rarely enforced.
-These filial support laws also tie into improving state support for informal caregivers, which is a feature in 11 out of 15 (73 percent) of the analyzed plans, including in Cambodia’s and Singapore’s plans, and is included as a policy issue under MIPAA’s third pillar (called “Ensuring enabling and supportive environments”).
-Governments have long relied on families to fill gaps in care, and now many are planning or working on providing expanded support to caregivers, as well as acknowledging caregivers as essential stakeholders of healthy aging agendas.
-Such acknowledgment has driven the inclusion of caregiver support in healthy aging strategies, including Singapore’s Action Plan, which suggests the expansion of training and education for caregivers, respite services, eldercare leave, and improved referral and information services.
-Several countries have even developed independent strategies, which are not discussed in this report.
-Examples of independent strategies include New Zealand’s Mahi Aroha – Carers’ Strategy Action Plan 2019-2023, as well as the United States’ 2017–2018 RAISE Act, which directs the development of an independent Family Caregiving Strategy to support informal caregivers.

 More Can Be Done to Mainstream Health Targets

-Of the three MIPAA pillars, the second pillar, “Advancing health and well-being into old age,” was least prioritized in the sample of 15 plans analyzed in this report.
-Whereas 12 of the plans reviewed addressed comprehensive assessments for supporting environments, and 11 plans had targets to include older persons in countries’ development processes, only 9 plans addressed more holistic approaches to health.
+Of the three MIPAA pillars, the second, “Advancing health and well-being into old age,” was least prioritized in the sample of 50 plans analyzed in this report.
 All of the plans have at least one health-related target, but many are not comprehensive across the spectrum of MIPAA’s health-related themes.
 This trend does not appear to be related to country development status.
-For example, both the state of California’s and Nepal’s plans address only one aspect of health.
-However, these gaps may be sufficiently covered in other policy documents beyond the scope of this analysis.
-Of the plans analyzed, 12 out of 15 plans (80 percent) did include targets to train care providers and health professionals and prevent noncommunicable diseases, respectively.
-These two themes are the most common MIPAA policy issues to be included in the plans, but such measures are often mere targets that do not offer a policy solution or funding to realize these goals.
+For example, the plans of Austria, California, Ghana, Nepal, and Ukraine all address only one aspect of health rather than taking a more comprehensive approach to healthy aging.
+However, we recognize that these gaps may be sufficiently covered in other policy documents beyond the scope of this analysis; for example, national health and social protection plans.

 Creating Age-Friendly Environments Important to Enhance Older Persons’ Quality of Life